Political & Cultural Commentary from a Constitutional Conservative

 A lot of what they do — working energetic materials is inherently dangerous, and things can go horribly wrong.
 Look I don’t want this to sound like I’m bashing the Mythbusters team, they have admirable safety record — eight plus years without a Class A or even a Class B mishap is a record to be envied.
 That said, the Alameda County Sheriffs Department bomb disposal range is not an appropriate or safe location to be firing cannons.
 The incident with the matchstick cannon bouncing a projectile 1,500 feet up a hill should have made that clear.

-One hopes that in the future they’ll conduct experiments involving cannons at a more appropriate location such as an artillery range or other remote location that isn’t closely bordered by densely populated residential or commercial areas.
+One hopes that in the future they’ll conduct experiments involving cannons in a more remote location that isn’t closely bordered by densely populated residential or commercial areas.

 Related